Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

-It is not hard to see that in $\+ E(\S)$, the properties of being a (closed) subgroup of $\S$, and of being an oligomorphic group are Borel.
+It is not hard to see that in $\+ E(\S)$, the properties of being a (closed) subgroup of $\S$, and of being an oligomorphic group, are Borel.
 For the former see \cite[Lemma 2.5]{Kechris.Nies.etal:18}.
-For the latter, note that a closed subgroup $G$ is oligomorphic iff for each $n$, there is $k$ such that
+For the latter, note that a closed subgroup $G$ is oligomorphic if and only if for each $n$, there is $k$ such that

 \bc $\ex x_1, \ldots, x_k \in T_n \fa y \in T_n \bigvee_{1 \le i \le n } G \cap U_{x_i, y } \neq \ES$, \ec where $T_n$ is the set of $n$-tuples of natural numbers without repetitions, and $U_{x,y}$ for $x, y \in T^n$ is the open set of permutations $f$ such that $f(x(r) ) = y(r) $ for each $r < n$.